 A fixed bridge is a connected set of replacement teeth.
 For support, it is cemented into position on top of the teeth adjacent to the empty space.
 The protective outer layer of these teeth is usually removed or ground down prior to attaching the bridge.

 A fragile, temporary, and inexpensive solution is a removable plastic tooth with a plastic retainer, often called a “flipper.”

 A less fragile option is a removable partial denture cast in metal and acrylic.
 It is held in place by wire clasps.
 A removable partial denture can be removed and reinserted when required by the patient.

 The most common solution for people missing all teeth in one or both jaws are complete dentures.
 Complete dentures are an affordable option for patients, allowing them to function well and look great without the expense and surgery involved with implants.
 In addition, patients can often elect to have implant surgery in the future, if they decide they would like to spread out the costs associated with treatment.

 Dental implants are the most comfortable and permanent solution for tooth replacement.
 They form a strong foundation for teeth and keep the jaw healthy and strong.
 Implants support individual replacement teeth or secure specialized dentures in place.
 Unlike bridges, no healthy teeth are damaged.
 Unlike most bridges, implants can last a lifetime.
 Implant-supported replacement teeth can be attractive, stable, and comfortable for almost any patient.
-Patients report implants allow them to function as if they have their natural teeth.
+Patients report implants to allow them to function as if they have their natural teeth.